mirror-media/flutter_login/README.md

 // LoginType is required, others are optional
 type: LoginType

-//Do after login success
+// Do after login success
 onSuccess: Function(bool isNewUser)?

-//Do after login failed
+// Do after login failed
 onFailed: ValueSetter<dynamic error>?

 // Pass the String if you want to customize the button text